kethan-kumar/Custom_Database/README.md

-Database & its management system (DBMS)
+# Database & its management system (DBMS)

 The database and its management system would simulate a basic system like MySQL and implements multiple database queries.

+## Group Members:
+- Amelia Hernandez Beltran
+- Kethan Kumar Nasapu
+- Rashmi Chandy

-Functionalities:
+## Functionalities:
 - Basic Menu with multiple options like
   1. New user
   2. Existing user